SrShadowy/MiniMenuConsoleAplication/README.md

 Editar valor:
     use a função .ChangeValue(int pos);
     Pos = Posição atual dos objetos:
-    - [x] Se a posição for igual o id
+    - [x] Se a posição for igual o id.
-    - [ ] Se a posição for diferente do id se a posição for igual o id do objeto ele é marcado assim como também é possivel alterar;
+    - [ ] Se a posição for diferente do id. se a posição for igual o id do objeto ele é marcado assim como também é possivel alterar;